 Turns out, as much as range hoods are a kitchen necessity, they’re also personal.
 The silhouette, the construction, the material its made of and the overall design all have to come together because let’s face it, this workhorse also has to look pretty.

 There are oodles and oodles of range hoods to choose from that look stunning in a kitchen, but for our kitchen, it required a warmer design, if you will.
 What, with the concrete countertops and modern glass backsplash, we needed to warm the tone, and leave the smell of last night’s dinner – well, last night.

 Years ago – maybe five or six, I stumbled upon a pair of old corbels.
 The price was like “come to Mama” good, and with a couple projects I had in mind that they would be perfect for, it was the range hood that these corbels lead the design out of the gate and setting the tone for an all wood range hood.

 With a custom designed range hood, an insert is required.
 The guts of the thing with the pretty stuff left to the shell.
-I turned to Wayfair and decided that this range hood insert would work best for our needs.
+I determined that this range hood insert would work best for our needs.
+We used sanded ply wood for the base of the range hood.
 Once the technical stuff was out of the way, I could concentrate on the design, and wood was my answer.
-A farmhouse kitchen, in my opinion, requires a certain amount of wood and with an All-American stain color, I was in business.
+A farmhouse kitchen, in my opinion, requires a certain amount of wood and with a traditional stain color, and I landed on this color stain.